kvdmolen/DTIP/pages/whitepaper.md

 }
 ```

-### 2.6 Note on other dataspace initiatives
+### 2.6 Relation to Other Initiatives

-The iSHARE custom DID method `did:ishare` embeds a claim directly in the identifier.
-This deviates from the standard model where the identifier is purely cryptographic, and claims are carried separately in a VC.

-The Eclipse Decentralized Claims Protocol (DCP) requires sending VCs in a Verifiable Presentation for each transaction.
-That model suits human-to-machine interactions where each transaction is typically one-off.
-However, in business-to-business and machine-to-machine interactions, the concerns differ: relationships persist across many transactions.
-Verifiers may already have you whitelisted from a previous KYC check, making it unnecessary to continuously exchange the same organizational credentials.
-After initial trust verification, simple DID authentication might suffice.
+DTIP's approach differs from some existing dataspace initiatives.
+The iSHARE `did:ishare` method embeds claims directly in the identifier, whereas DTIP keeps identifiers purely cryptographic with claims carried separately in VCs.
+The Eclipse Decentralized Claims Protocol (DCP) requires a Verifiable Presentation for each transaction—suitable for one-off interactions, but potentially redundant for persistent B2B relationships where parties may already be whitelisted.
+See [Section 7](#/whitepaper#7-comparison-with-existing-frameworks) for a detailed comparison.

 ---